angus-g/lagrangian-filtering/README.md

 4. writing filtered data back to disk

 ## Installation
+### Using Conda
+If you use [Conda](https://conda.io) to manage Python packages, you may simply run `conda install -c angus-g -c conda-forge lagrangian-filtering` to install this package and its required dependencies.
+You may want to constrain this to its own conda environment instead, with `conda create -n filtering -c angus-g -c conda-forge lagrangian-filtering`.
+The environment can be activated with `conda activate filtering` and deactivated with `conda deactivate`.

+### Using pip or developing
-For the moment, the easiest way to get started is using Python's `pip` package manager.
+If you don't use Conda, or are looking to develop this package, it is easier to get started using Python's `pip` package manager.
 Optionally, the package can be installed inside a `virtualenv` virtual environment, for cleaner separation from your native Python environment.
-[Conda](https://conda.io) support is planned, but not yet present.
 There are very few dependencies, but a custom branch of OceanParcels is necessary to get acceptable performance at the moment, and the GCC compiler with OpenMP support is also required to compile the runtime kernels.
 During the development